nokeeo/donald-pinckney.github.io/books/tensorflow/src/ch2-linreg/2018-03-21-multi-variable.md

 # Exercises

 So far this chapter has used a synthetic data set, `linreg-multi-synthetic-2.csv`, for easy demonstration.
 The exercises are primarily concerned with getting practice at applying this model to real-world data.

-1.
+Note that in real-world data not all columns are useful, and some might not have a linear relationship with the MPG.
+Including these unhelpful columns in your model might decrease the accuracy of your model.
+You should try plotting various columns vs. the output column to determine which seem most helpful in predicting the output, and then only include these useful columns as your input.

+Note that we have not discussed how to rigorously evaluate how good a model is yet.
+For now you can use the value of the loss function, along with some intuition and creating plots.
+Evaluation will be discussed more in chapter 2.7.

+1. Download [this red wine quality data set](https://www.kaggle.com/uciml/red-wine-quality-cortez-et-al-2009), and try to predict the quality of the wine (last column) from the physicochemical input data (other columns).
+2. Download [this car MPG data set](https://archive.ics.uci.edu/ml/datasets/Auto+MPG), and try to predict the MPG (first column) based on some of the other columns.
+3. Download [this WHO life expectancy data set](https://www.kaggle.com/kumarajarshi/life-expectancy-who), and try to predict the life expectancy based on the various other societal factors.

 # Complete Code